Payment options for a data plan

 If you want control over how much you spend each month, a pre-paid plan is the way to go.

 Have a look at the tables on the following pages for a summary of the pros and cons of both types of data plans.

 Some of the advantages of a contract data plan are that you usually get more data for less cost, and your data resets each month automatically.

 However, if you want to cancel the contract before the agreed end date, you will need to pay a surcharge.
-Also, if you go over your data allowance for a given month, you will incur additional charges, so it pays to keep track on your data useage to avoid unexpected costs.
+Also, if you go over your data allowance for a given month, you will incur additional charges, or your internet will slow down, depending on the contract, so it pays to keep track on your data usage.

 A pre-paid data plan

 With a pre-paid data plan, you can change provider or cancel the plan at the end of any month without incurring any penalties.
 You also can't go over your data allowance, so you know exactly how much you will be spending each month.